Wulong Shaokang: Conversion to Pure Land

 Traditional biographies state that early in his monastic career, Shaokang visited the renowned White Horse Temple in Luoyang, where he saw a bright light shining near some texts.
 He encountered a manuscript of Shandao's Teachings on the Western Land (西方化导文), which emitted a light once again, leading to visions of bodhisattvas.
 This which profoundly influenced Shaokang.
 While in Guangming Monastery in Chang’an, Shaokang saw Shandao's commemorative image rise into the air and declare to him that "if you carry out my teaching and benefit sentient beings, you will definitely be reborn in the Land of Bliss.”
 These experiences inspired him to dedicate his life exclusively to Pure Land practice, focusing on the recitation of Amitābha Buddha's name (nianfo).

 Master Shaokang was creative in his approach to spreading Buddha-recitation.
 Arriving in Xinding (新定), where Pure Land practices were relatively unknown, he initiated a novel method to engage the community.
 He offered children coins in exchange for their reciting "Amitābha Buddha," thus planting the seeds of the practice in the hearts of the young.
 Over time, the entire local population adopted the chant; his efforts transformed the region into a hub of Pure Land devotion.

 Wulong Mountain

-In 795, Master Shaokang established a Pure Land practice center on Wulong Mountain (乌龙山) in Muzhou (in modern-day Hunan province).
+In 795, Master Shaokang established a Pure Land practice center on Wulong Mountain (乌龙山) in Muzhou (in modern-day Jiande, Zhejiang), which became known as Yuquan Temple (玉泉寺), the ancestral home of Pure Land Buddhism in Zhejiang province.
 Here, he built a three-tiered platform for communal Buddha name recitation, gathering a substantial assembly of lay practitioners.

 According to traditional accounts, Master Shaokang's devotions manifested extraordinary phenomena.
 As he chanted “Namo Amitābha Buddha”, Buddha images were said to emerge visibly from his mouth, an occurrence reminiscent of similar accounts surrounding Master Shandao.